tigerbeetle/docs/docs/setup/with-docker-compose.md

 ... and so on ...
 ```

-Now you can connect to TigerBeetle with any TigerBeetle client.
+Now you can connect to the running server with any client.
+For a quick
+start, try [creating accounts and transfers in the Node
+CLI](/usage/node-cli).